choijangwook/RainDeepSleep/Privacy.md

 # 🔒 Privacy Policy

-This site uses cookies and third-party services like Google AdSense and YouTube embeds.
+This site uses cookies and third-party services such as Google AdSense and YouTube embeds.